CoherentStructures/CoherentStructures.jl/LISCENSE.md

 > CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT,
 > TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE
 > SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+The file examples/Ocean\_geostrophic\_velocity.jl2 is based on data from https://github.com/Hadjighasem/Elliptic\_LCS\_2D/tree/master/data and is therefore not considered part of this package.